First Looks

 Final Notes

-Whether or not you choose to do a first look is entirely up to you.
-I believe that couples should create a elopement day that represents who they are and brings them joy.
+Whether or not you choose to do a first look is entirely up to you!

 If you have any questions, just let me know!